LIMAI-Lab/Alexandria/README.md

 ## Dynamics

-Below we explain how the system works from the three possible perspectives: Reader, Author, Reviwer.
+Below we explain how the system works from the three possible perspectives: Reader, Author, Reviewer.

 ### Reader